 An IGO or INGO can opt to file a UDRP or URS complaint with an ICANN-approved UDRP or URS Dispute Resolution Service Provider if:

-The IGO meets the requirements to be recognized as an IGO Complainant set out in section 1.1 of this document, or is otherwise found by a panel or examiner to meet this requirement, or an INGO holds rights to a valid trade or service mark for the disputed domain name or identifier; and
+The IGO meets the requirements to be recognized as an IGO Complainant set out in in the UDRP and URS, or the INGO holds rights to a valid trade or service mark; and

 The IGO or INGO meets all other eligibility requirements for a UDRP or URS complaint and can demonstrate the necessary grounds for a complaint, depending on whether the complaint is filed using the UDRP or URS.
-Please see the UDRP and URS Rules, as well as any supplemental rules of your chosen UDRP or URS Dispute Resolution Service Provider, for more information.
+Please see the UDRP and URS Rules, as well as any applicable Supplemental Rules, for more information.

 To file a UDRP or URS complaint, an IGO or INGO must prepare a complaint, including all relevant supporting evidence, and file it with its chosen UDRP or URS Dispute Resolution Service Provider (see the following links for a list of ICANN-approved providers for the UDRP and URS).
 More information on this process can be found at the following link.